PierreRochard/coinbase_test/README.md

 9. Leverage the DB to perform the quote calculation instead of loading the data in memory.
 This is one of my pet-peeves, I think SQL is often underutilized.

-### Wishlist if I had more time
+### Wish list if I had more time

-1. Integration test for a range of values and for each pair, using mock data so test expectations can be hard coded.
+1. API server setup and teardown in the integration test so that exchange service methods can be properly patched with mock rather than relying on LOCAL_DEV environment variable.
 2. Unit tests for the different queries and methods.
-3. A live updating order book like I did with https://github.com/PierreRochard/coinbase-exchange-order-book using websockets so that we're not polling the Coinbase API with every request that comes in.
+3. A live updating order book like I did with https://github.com/PierreRochard/coinbase-exchange-order-book using websockets so that we're not polling the Coinbase API with every request that comes in (or caching and using stale data).